AbduAmigo/generateThumbnailFromPDF/README.md

 # generateThumbnailFromPDF

-This source code is to generate a thumbnail from pdf
+This source code is to generate a thumbnail from pdf in PHP (codeigniter and laravel)

 * All you need is to follow the instructure:
 1 - Download the library (Imagick)